imMaturana/.dots/docs/distrobox-for-development.md

 ## Commiting the container and using the custom image

-That's was easy, huh?
+That was easy, huh?
 You can now commit the container and use your custom image to create your development containers.

 ```
 buildah commit $container $USER/archlinux-toolbox